Eris (dwarf planet): Orbit

-Eris's orbit is highly eccentric, and brings Eris to within 37.9 AU of the Sun, a typical perihelion for scattered objects.
+The Eridian orbit is highly eccentric, and brings Eris to within 37.9 AU of the Sun, a typical perihelion for scattered objects.
 This is within the orbit of Pluto, but still safe from direct interaction with Neptune (~37 AU).
 Pluto, on the other hand, like other plutinos, follows a less inclined and less eccentric orbit and, protected by orbital resonance, can cross Neptune's orbit.
 In about 800 years, Eris will be closer to the Sun than Pluto for some time (see the graph at the left).

 As of 2007, Eris has an apparent magnitude of 18.7, making it bright enough to be detectable to some amateur telescopes.
 A 200 mm telescope with a CCD can detect Eris under favorable conditions.
 The reason it had not been noticed until now is its steep orbital inclination; searches for large outer Solar System objects tend to concentrate on the ecliptic plane, where most bodies are found.

 Because of the high inclination of its orbit, Eris passes through only a few constellations of the traditional Zodiac; it is now in the constellation Cetus.
 It was in Sculptor from 1876 until 1929 and Phoenix from roughly 1840 until 1875.
-In 2036 it will enter Pisces and stay there until 2065, when it will enter Aries.
+In 2036, it will enter Pisces and stay there until 2065, when it will enter Aries.
 It will then move into the northern sky, entering Perseus in 2128 and Camelopardalis (where it will reach its northernmost declination) in 2173.